 I'm more intrigued by studies on emergence.
 Rather than doing away with non-physical things completely, relational, non-physical properties can arise only with sufficient complexity, e.g. two atoms can have relative velocities but enough atoms together can have a sense of social justice and a burning desire for pizza.
 There are even particularly strange notions wherein complexity is required for emergent behaviour but doesn't directly cause it...

 In any case, emergent complexity is intriguing.
 But it doesn't seem to me to be terribly convincing.
 I don't think it's going to help with understanding non-physical concepts much at all.
 Not at their root, at any rate.

 So I say the common sense view has it right in this case.
 Imaginary things are imaginary and exist in a different sense than physical things.
 They can affect things but only mentally, not directly.
-It's an open question as to whether, as some have suggested, we might need new physics to explain this.
+It's an open question as to whether, as some have suggested, we might need new physics to explain this, or even if we can ever bring it into the scientific fold at all.
 And as for free will, that's a topic for another post.